MyanmarAPI/data-entry-app/README.md

 /candidate/:national_id = list of entries for a national id - can be Myanmar or Latin numerals

+/candidate/:serial = list of entries with a serial number - can be Myanmar or Latin numerals

 /admin = links to /data-update and other pages; stats

 ## License